tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/用户指南/配置管理/缓存配置/状态码缓存配置_intl_en.md

 - 4XX: 400, 401, 403, 404, 405, 407, 414
 - 5XX: 500, 501, 502, 503, 504, 509, 514

 >!
-For now, some platforms only supports 404 and 403 codes.
+>- For now, some platforms only supports 404 and 403 codes.
 We will complete server upgrade as soon as possible.
+>- Currently, only the status codes 404 and 403 are supported in regions outside the Chinese mainland.
+If the acceleration region of a domain name is "Global", then the status code cache rules except for 404 and 403 will only take effect in the Chinese mainland.

 ## Configuration Guide